Solipsism, as a philosophical doctrine, is usually presented in one of the following ways:

 On my view, the prima facie, fundamental, distinction between Solipsism and Realism, is not Idealism but the claim that there is no apparent distinction between some external and internal reality.

 Even if Solipsism were true, events occur that are outside the control of your immediate perceptual experience (or mine for that matter haha).
-You cannot will yourself to fly by merely flapping your wings, even in a Solipsist reality that's similar enough to our own (e.g. - the same physical laws but only conjured by your unconscious mind rather than some external reality).
+You cannot will yourself to fly by merely flapping your "wings" (when one flaps their human arms wildly and comically), even in a Solipsist reality that's similar enough to our own (e.g. - the same physical laws but only conjured by your unconscious mind rather than some external reality).

 So, on my view, as long as that distinction is retained (e.g. - between one's immediate perceptual experience and something else) the crux, core, essential part of Realism obtains - that there are two fundamental parts to Reality.
 A part with limited insight and ability to modify the other.
 A mostly passive component and one that actively impinges upon elements of the passive (component).
 The inner mental life and some element external to that largely outside of its control.

 Let me try to illustrate that a little more imaginatively: if Solipsism were true, then your mind or brain would be solely responsible for populating your perception of reality with other people (figments though they might only be) - people with distinct personalities, agendas, etc. You have little control over how they act, behave, etc. (despite being only figments of your imagination, on such a view).
 So, there's little practical difference (little difference period) between Realism and Solipsism.

 Therefore, Solipsism collapses into a form of Realism.
 It serves less as a worrisome instrument of Skepticism and more as a paradigm example about dissolving pseudo-problems in philosophy following deeper analysis.

 It's also a different kind of move - placing emphasis on satisfaction conditions rather than on direct proof (although we could parse it as such: